 Moreover, the conventional office hours observed by most institutions are another pertinent issue.
-The current business arrangements date from a time when fewer people inhabited the country – or indeed the planet.
+The current business arrangements date from a time when fewer people inhabited the country – or, indeed, the planet.
 It would definitely be more advantageous if as many of the eight billion people as possible could become part of the knowledge and information society.

 1. https://www.admin.ch/gov/de/start/dokumentation/medienmitteilungen.msg-id-82204.html